 It’s a complex web of sales tax avoidance and big online retailers will be able to sit out the storm in a state where sales tax isn’t a problem.
-After all, not every state has sales tax.
-Some states, like New Hampshire, don’t charge sales tax on goods but charge on things like meals in restaurants or lodging, hoping to capture more dollars from tourism.
-If no Federal laws are made to force e-commerce sites to collect sales tax.
-These states might eventually become sales tax havens for large e-tailers As more and more states close loopholes for online-only sellers, etail giants may simply move.
+After all, not every state has a sales tax.
+Some states, like New Hampshire, don’t charge sales tax on goods but charge tax on things like meals in restaurants or lodging, hoping to capture more dollars from tourism.
+If no Federal laws are made to force e-commerce sites to collect sales tax, these states might eventually become sales tax havens for large e-tailers.
+As more and more states close loopholes for online-only sellers, retail giants may simply move.
 Income taxes have caused corporations to take their businesses offshore.
-For example, a corporation can set up a company in Puerto Rico and sell their products to that company at wholesale prices.
+For example, a corporation can set up a company in Puerto Rico and sell its products to that company at wholesale prices.

 The Puerto Rico-based company can sell the products profitably to the mainland — and those profits will be taxed at 1.3%, not the 35% they’d see on the mainland.
 A sales tax haven could offer the same benefits to e-tailers.
 Large e-tailers bringing jobs and business spending to the state could make an attractive reason to hold off on changing sales tax laws for a state like New Hampshire, and small e-tailers could set up distribution centers in sales tax haven states and get the savings.
 If more states enact sales tax laws for internet-only businesses, though, e-tailers could find themselves having to up sticks and move repeatedly, chased around the country by changing laws.
 It might be better to go ahead and invest in “FileLINK” a good sales tax software package to make the process of collecting and filing taxes more manageable.